Podagra

 What is podagra?

-Podagra, which in Greek translates to ‘foot trap’, is gout which affects the joint located between the foot and the big toe, known as the metatarsophalangeal joint.
+Podagra, which in Greek translates to ‘foot trap,’ is gout, which affects the joint located between the foot and the big toe, the metatarsophalangeal joint.
 Gout, also known as gouty arthritis, results in recurrent, acute attacks of joint inflammation.
-A person with inflammation of a joint experiences pain, swelling and heat in the affected area.
+A person with joint inflammation experiences pain, swelling, and heat in the affected area.

 Podagra and gout inflammation is normally caused by hyperuricemia, chronically high levels of uric acid in the blood, which can cause small urate crystals to form in and around the joints.